BBC Radio Wales: Transmission

 Initially, Radio Wales was not broadcast on FM as Radio 4's former FM transmitters in Wales were used for BBC Radio Cymru.
 In 1983, Radio Wales gained some FM coverage with the creation of opt-out service, BBC Radio Gwent.
 After the breakfast programme, Radio Gwent simulcast most of Radio Wales' output.
 When the station closed in 1991, the FM frequencies were retained to broadcast Radio Wales.

 From 1999 onwards, the BBC was able to start creating an FM network for Radio Wales, including a 120 kW ERP transmitter near Aberystwyth.
 On 6 December 2011, Radio Wales added the 40 kW ERP Wenvoe transmitter to its network on FM, replacing a low-power FM transmitter on the Wenallt Hill.
 This FM output covers South Wales and the West of England, including the city of Bristol.

 On 24 October 2018, the station increased its FM coverage in North East and Mid Wales by taking over 32 transmitters previously used by BBC Radio 3.
 The changeover allowed an estimated 400,000 listeners to receive Radio Wales on FM, extending its reach to a potential 91% of households in Wales.

 Regional opt-outs have been established for sports coverage on FM; specifically live football commentaries involving Cardiff City in the south-east, Swansea City in the south-west and Wrexham in the north.

-BBC Radio Wales's medium wave broadcasts on 1125 kHz were discontinued on 2 April 2020, with 657 kHz and most transmitters operating on 882 kHz following suit on 8 June 2021.
-The Washford transmitter on 882 kHz is the final BBC Radio Wales medium wave transmitter on air ever since.
+BBC Radio Wales's medium wave broadcasts on 1125 kHz from Llandrindon Wells and on 882 kHz from Tywyn and Forden were discontinued on 2 April 2020, with 657 kHz in Wrexham and 882 kHz in Penmon following suit on 9 June 2021.
+The Washford transmitter on 882 kHz is the sole remaining BBC Radio Wales medium wave transmitter.